-An incubation center enables students get first hand experience in entrepreneurship, promote innovation driven activities at the institute and provide comprehensive and integrated range of support including space, mentoring, training programs, networking and an array of other benefits.
+An incubation center enables students is get first hand experience in entrepreneurship, to promote innovation driven activities at the institute and to provide comprehensive and integrated range of support including space, mentoring, training programs, networking and an array of other benefits.

-Just as one cannot imagine a college today without a library or a place for physical activity, an incubation center is equally essential in today’s competitive and fast changing world.
+Just as one cannot imagine a college today without a library or a place for physical activity, likewise there an incubation center has to be there in today’s competitive and fast changing world.
 Through the incubation center, students gain hands-on experience in innovation and entrepreneurship while being nurtured and encouraged by faculty, management and industry experts.